european-public-network/european-public-network.github.io/docs/4000_developers/4200_api/_disabled/4221_digital-twin.md

 const runtime = await createDefaultRuntime(web3, dfs, { accountMap: runtimeConfig.accountMap, });
 ```

-Please set your `ACCOUNTID` and your `PRIVATEKEY` from your evan.network profile to the config object above.
+Please set your `ACCOUNTID` and your `PRIVATEKEY` from your European Public Network profile to the config object above.

 Now you have a configured Runtime and all the following code examples are based on the Runtime variable in the code above.

 ## 2. Creating a new Digital Twin

-Digital Twins are created via Factories deployed on the evan.network.
+Digital Twins are created via Factories deployed on the European Public Network.
 Factories are useful to generate pre-configured contracts like Digital Twins.
 They create pre-configured rights and roles on the twin and they set also the rights for specific roles to add or remove parameters on the twin.

-Currently, there is a Factory deployed on the evan.network to create an 'empty' Digital Twin contract.
+Currently, there is a Factory deployed on the European Public Network to create an 'empty' Digital Twin contract.
 This factory creates a Digital Twin contract with no settable properties and two roles, owner and member.
 The account, which creates this contract, will automatically be added to the 'owner' role.

 [![Digital Twin factory](/docs/4000_developers/4200_api/img/twin_factory.png){:max-width="50%"}](/docs/4000_developers/4200_api/img/twin_factory.png)